tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 <div align="center">  <strong> Disease Model: </strong> </div>

-The model was trained on a kaggle dataset from [Disease-Symptom Knowledge Database](https://people.dbmi.columbia.edu/~friedma/Projects/DiseaseSymptomKB), a database of over hundreds of patient records at the New York Presbyterian Hospital.
+The model was trained on a kaggle dataset from [Disease-Symptom Knowledge Database](https://people.dbmi.columbia.edu/~friedma/Projects/DiseaseSymptomKB), a database with over hundreds of patient records at the New York Presbyterian Hospital.
 Covering 135 Categories of common and as well as rare yet important health conditions.
 From a total of 400 Symptoms.
  <!-- files
 The massive NLP data were scraped with scraper/nlp_dataset_scraper.py and stored in scraper/quote-nlp-dataset-scraped.csv.
 I employed an effecient tracking management system for scrap of massive NLP data to prevent data loss.  -->